DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 ```

 Blocks and the linked list address another desired characteristic of BADS: *sharing
 the data structure is efficient*.
-This is because to update the data structure we only
+To update the data structure we only
-need to share the latest block, each node can then add this block to their own private
+need to share the latest block, each node can then add this block to its own private
 and much larger blockchain.
 The initial blockchain 'download' is still slow, but now it
 only has to be done once.
 We still need to guarantee that every node gets the same
-block and that it is in the correct order.
+block and that its linked list is in the correct order.
 This is called reaching *consensus* and
 Blockchain achieves it through several *consensus algorithms* like *PoW* or *PoS*.

-Above we often mentioned that data in a block has to *valid* and that only the genesis block
+We often mentioned above that data in a block has to *valid* and that only the genesis block
 has the luxury of being automatically correct.
 But what does this actually mean?

 For those who have done some discrete math, i.e. have done Cornell's